Dom-Mitchell/VariablesCSRemake/README.md

 # VariablesCSRemake

-The goal of this assignment was to demonstrate use of Variables within a console app using C# given 3 difficulty levels.
+The goal of this assignment was to demonstrate use of Variables within a console app using C# given 3 difficulty levels, Explorer, Adventure and Epic Mode. **Note**: Explorer Mode is the only required difficulty level.

 A link to the webpage assignment can be found in the section below this repository.